Combinations/react-application/README.md

 ## Run the application

-Ensure that docker is installed. (https://docs.docker.com/install/)
+Ensure that docker is installed. (https://docs.docker.com/install/).
+Information on docker-compose can be found here (https://docs.docker.com/compose/)

 > docker-compose up --build (this will build the container and run it; it runs docker-compose build; docker-compose up)

-read about docker-compose (https://docs.docker.com/compose/).
-Inspect our dockerfile in Docker/dockerfile and our docker-compose file in docker-compose.yaml.

 To confirm that the application is running navigate to localhost:3000